alonr91/Avatar_Dressing_Room/README.md

 # Avatar_Dressing_Room
-This repository include a Python script that automating the experiment data analysis process.
+This repository includes a Python script that automates the experiment data analysis process, along with two excel files:
+Questionnaires and Responses